 During a meeting, an expert group will develop existing classes and features or create new classes that are missing in the actual ETIM data model.
 It is recommended to take minutes to document the result of a meeting for the future.
-The expert group works out a suggestion, the final solution and decision is the responsibility of the ETIM Technical Committee.
-The result of a meeting has to be entered into the CMT to allow all ETIM members to evaluate the worked-out RFCs (especially the ETIM Technical Committee).
+The expert group works out a suggestion, the final solution and decision is the responsibility of the ETIM Standardization Committee.
+The result of a meeting has to be entered into the CMT to allow all ETIM members to evaluate the worked-out RFCs (especially the ETIM Standardization Committee).

-It is not always necessary to meet face-to-face; often it is enough to coordinate change requests by e-Mail, telephone or directly in CMT.
+It is not always necessary to meet face-to-face; often it is enough to coordinate change requests by email, telephone or directly in CMT.

-International expert group meetings would be ideal, but are very difficult to organize (location and time) and involve high costs (travelling) for those involved.
-So usually expert group meetings are only organized at local level and only in exceptional cases on international level, if the issues at hand require this.
-The ETIM TC has put in place some procedures to avoid overlapping or conflicting results from parallel local expert group sessions.
-Requested, planned or active local expert groups are required to be listed in the TC expert group board in Trello (collaboration tool to organize tasks and projects), so they are visible to other countries that also have requirements for the same product group.
+The ETIM SC has put in place some procedures to avoid overlapping or conflicting results from parallel local expert group sessions.
+Requested, planned or active local expert groups are required to be listed in the SC expert group board in Trello (collaboration tool to organize tasks and projects), so they are visible to other countries that also have requirements for the same product group.
 When there are expert groups active in multiple countries for the same product group, this expert groups board is used to coordinate the efforts.
 In addition to the Trello board, each expert group can open a discussion group on our community website, where discussion on specific topics is easily organized.
 This way we manage to combine local expertise with international consensus in the most pragmatic and efficient way.